srithika22/Assignments--PythonFullStack/README.md

 ## 📢 Notes & Updates

-- Each assignment is self-contained and easy to run.
+- Each assignment is self-contained within its folder.
-- **More assignments and React projects will be added soon!**
+- More assignments and folders, including React projects, will be added as the course progresses.
+Stay tuned for updates!
-- For questions or suggestions, open an issue or contact the author.
+- If you’d like a more detailed breakdown of a specific assignment, please let me know!

 ---